hms-dbmi/gehlenborglab-website/_teams/accessibility/accessibility-statement.md

 ## Feedback and Contact

 We welcome your feedback on the accessibility of our site.
-Please let us know if you encounter accessibility barriers on [website URL].
-Contact us at [email/contact form].
+Please let us know if you encounter accessibility barriers on this website.
+Contact us at HIDIVE@hms.harvard.edu.

 ## Limitations and Alternatives

 While we strive to ensure accessibility, we acknowledge that some content may not fully meet these standards.
-If you require information in an alternative format, please contact us at [email/contact form].
+If you require information in an alternative format, please contact us at HIDIVE@hms.harvard.edu.

 ## Date